• Skip to primary navigation

 🍴 Serving suggestions

-Curry and pilau rice go hand in hand, so I often serve my homemade 'yellow rice', as the kids call it, with a mildly spiced chicken curry and also a spicier vegetarian curry like my halloumi curry or sweet potato and lentil curry.
-Lamb tikka masala also goes well with it!
+Curry and pilau rice go hand in hand, so I usually serve my homemade 'yellow rice' with a mildly spiced chicken curry for the kids, a spicy chicken pathia for the adults, and also a tasty vegetarian curry like my halloumi curry or sweet potato and lentil curry.

 Overhead shot of pilau rice